phadjido/CubismZ/README.md

 The PSNR value is computed based on the reference CZ file generated with the `genref.sh` script.

+The default error threshold in each script has been adjusted so that the resulting PSNR is in the range of 75 to 78 dB.

 ##### Testing custom builds

 Custom builds can be tested against the reference using the `test_custom.sh`